SMI/SmiServices/src/applications/SRAnonTool/README.md

 * `/opt/gcp/bio-yodie-1-2-1` - the UMLS dictionary
 * `/opt/gcp/gcp-2.5-18658` - java libraries

-The SemEHR anonymiser requires Python2; all the other scripts require Python3.
+The old SemEHR anonymiser requires Python2; all the other scripts require Python3, including the new SemEHR anonymiser.
 If using the test stub then only the data directories are required and Python2 is not required.

 ## Usage as part of CTP